 Not only does it feel good, but you can also make some serious money by reporting the donations to the IRS as a tax deduction.

 I have a friend who does this: When she’s thinking about having a garage sale, she looks up the tax deduction value for the items she wants to sell, then adds those deduction amounts up and compares it to what she would actually get for the items during a garage sale.
 This way she knows which method would turn the highest profit.

 So how do you know what your items are worth?
 You get to claim the retail value of the product (without coupons).
-Which means if you bought laundry detergent for only $0.50 per bottle, but it retails for $9.99 per bottle, you get to claim $9.99 as the value of the bottle you donate.
+This means if you bought laundry detergent for only $0.50 per bottle, but it retails for $9.99 per bottle, you get to claim $9.99 as the value of the bottle you donate.

 Here’s what you need to do:

 - Keep track of each item, including who you donated it to.

 - Estimate how much each product or donation was worth.